gauravsemaj123/storyarc/README.md

 <a href="https://inaudio.org/royalty-free-music/">Infraction</a>

 # NOTE: This is an academic project game.
 Any used music are royalty-free or used in "Educational Purposes" in compliance for the Capstone Project.
-Once planned to release as product, all of those royalty-free musics would be changed into own composed music.
+Once planned to release as product, all of those royalty-free musics would be replaced into own composed music.